- A credit balance must currently exist on the student account before a refund can be requested. No refunds will be generated based on pending aid.

 Tuition Refund Plan

-Thank you for your interest in the Tuition Refund Plan ("TRP").
-The enrollment period for the fall 2020 semester is now open!
+Thank you for your interest in the Tuition Refund Plan (TRP).
+The enrollment period for the upcoming semester is now open!

 You may enroll directly through Hofstra either by:

-If you wish to opt out of enrollment in the plan, you must notify firstname.lastname@example.org prior to the start of the semester.
+If you wish to opt out of enrollment in the plan, you must notify firstname.lastname@example.org before the start of the semester.